JShad30/solar-system-quiz/README.md

 ## Deployment

-This project has been deployed to Heroku.
-This create the site on the Heroku platform.
+This project has been deployed to both Github and Heroku, by using the push command in the terminal.

+The files on Github can be found via https://github.com/JShad30/solar-system-quiz, and the website can be viewed via https://solar-system-quiz.herokuapp.com/.

 ## Credits